About STAR reading test

 - Detailed teacher manual, including an explanation of the scale, how to interpret results, and normative information.

-Ordering paper tests?
+Ordering paper tests

 Tests can only be purchased by schools, registered teachers, or parents/caregivers of homeschooled children with a current exemption certificate.

-We can also provide advice directly related to the NZCER Marking Service (subscriptions, setup, technical, data and reports).
+The Assessment Services team also provide advice directly related to the NZCER Marking Service (subscriptions, setup, technical, data and reports).